 What does this leave for clients to secure?
 Everything else.

-For starters, AWS users must secure customer data.
+To begin, AWS users must secure their customers' sensitive data.
 This includes data at rest locally, as it passes through cloud portals, and on the AWS environment itself.
 If a data breach happens, it’s the AWS user’s fault.

-Clients who choose an IaaS solution based on Amazon EC2 will have greater security responsibilities.
-In this case, clients must also manage cloud apps and ensure code integrity.
+Clients who choose an IaaS solution based on Amazon EC2 have greater security responsibilities.
+They must also manage cloud apps and ensure code integrity.
 Any guest apps added to an AWS cloud must be secured on the client side.

 Additionally, AWS users must protect their operating systems, network infrastructure, and firewall configurations.
 They need to apply encryption and network traffic monitoring.
-And clients must handle threat neutralization outside the cloud.
+Finally, clients must handle threat neutralization outside the cloud.

 These AWS cloud security responsibilities may sound intimidating.
-But by following AWS security best practices, companies can stage digital transformations and minimize security risks.
+Yet, by following AWS security best practices, companies can stage digital transformations and minimize security risks.

 AWS cloud security brings some unfamiliar challenges.
 Companies must discard trusted security systems, while cloud-native alternatives require careful implementation.
-And they need to integrate the shared responsibility model into everyday planning.
+They also need to integrate the shared responsibility model into everyday planning.
 Here are some AWS security best practices to guide your strategy:

 1. Use Amazon’s learning tools to build a knowledge foundation